asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

 * while the pickup channel is coming into the bridge.
 Otherwise we would
 * wind up with a three or more party bridge.

-!!! note
+/// note
 This won't be how this works.
 It's still going to be a masquerade.

-[//]: # (end-note)
+///

 ##### Local channel optimization: